People's Mojahedin Organization of Iran: Early years (1965–1970)

+Schism (1970–1978)

-According to Jamestown Foundation the MEK tried to kidnap the U.S. Ambassador to Iran Douglas MacArthur II in 1970.
+During the 1970s, the MEK carried out a series of attacks against the Iranian and Western targets and tried to kidnap the U.S. Ambassador to Iran Douglas MacArthur II in 1970.
 Some sources attribute the attempted kidnap to other groups.

 By August 1971, the MEK's Central Committee included Reza Rezai, Kazem Zolanvar, and Brahram Aram.
-Up until the death of the then leader of the MEK in June 1973, Reza Rezai, there was no doubt about the group's Islamic identity.
-During August–September 1971, SAVAK managed to strike a great blow to the MEK, arresting many members and executing the senior members, including its co-founders.
-SAVAK had severely shattered MEK's organizational structure, and the surviving leadership and key members of the organization were kept in prisons until three weeks before the revolution, when political prisoners were released.
+1971-1972 arrests and executions by the Shah's security services, also infighting within the organization "practically shattered the organization".
+During August–September 1971, SAVAK managed to strike arrested and executed many members of MEK including its co-founders.
 Some surviving members restructured the group by replacing the central cadre with a three-man central committee.
-Each of the three central committee members led a separate branch of the organization with their cells independently storing their own weapons and recruiting new members.
+Each of the three central committee members led a separate branch of the organization.
 Two of the original central committee members were replaced in 1972 and 1973, and the replacing members were in charge of leading the organization until the internal purge of 1975.